mcastilho/marcio.io/content/blog/my-first-post.md

 Check it out at:
 http://gohugo.io

 Let's see if I can keep up with this from now on.
-Definetely the barrier that was holding me back is gone.
+Definitely the barrier that was holding me back is gone.

 Cheers,
 Marcio